GoogleCloudPlatform/cloud-hackathons/hacks/gemini-ghack/README.md

 With a solid starting point for the Quotes app, it is time to enhance the code base.
 First, get a good understanding of what the Quotes application is currently doing, as well as a sense of how to prompt Gemini Code Assist.
 Then, start by adding comments to each method.
 The code base is poorly documented, so this will help your team understand each method and ensure that anything they add is useful and not duplicated.

-Next, use the debugging features of Gemini. **TODO: Add bug that can be discovered**
+Next, use the debugging features of Gemini.
+There is a potential NullPointerException error in the UpdateQuote method: use Gemini to locate this and solve it.

 We can also use Gemini to generate an OpenAPI spec for all the operations in the QuoteController.java class.

-Finally, write a unit test for **method (to be filled in**)
+Go ahead and prompt Gemini to generate this and save it as a YAML file within the repository.

 ### Description
 In this challenge, you'll seek to get comfortable using Gemini Code Assist.
 Design your prompts to explain the current Quotes application, get a full code review and description, and see if Gemini Code Assist can translate your code into a different language.